Pvt. Lucian F. Yankey

 Roney-Yankey.
 His mother died the day

 after she gave birth to him.
-He had three
+It is known

-care for him, his father gave him to his
+Being unable to care for him, his father gave him

-grandmother, Annie Roney, so she could care for
+to his grandmother, Annie Roney, so she could care

 Lucian grew up in the Fourmile/Lone Jack area, in Bell County, and later resided in Perryville, Kentucky.
 He left school after the eighth grade and later worked as a truck driver.
 He was working as an ambulance driver when the draft act was enacted.